FeTS-AI/Challenge/docs/_pages/participate.md

 - The top 3 performing methods for each task will be announced publicly at the conference and the participants will be invited to present their method.
 - Inclusion criteria for the test phase of task 2: As we are going to perform a real-world federated evaluation in task 2, the computation capabilities are heterogeneous and restricted.
 Therefore, we reserve the right to limit the number of task-2 submissions included in the final ranking.
 Details are given in [below](#federated-evaluation-process).
 - We reserve the right to exclude teams and team members if they do not adhere to the challenge rules.

+## Registration and Data Access

+To register and request the training and the validation data of the FeTS 2021 challenge, please follow the steps below.
+Please note that the i) training data includes ground truth annotations, ii) validation data does not include annotations, and iii) testing data are not available to either challenge participants or the public.

+1. Create an account in [CBICA's Image Processing Portal](https://ipp.cbica.upenn.edu/) (IPP) and wait for its approval.
+Note that a confirmation email will be sent so make sure that you also check your Spam folder.
+This approval process requires a manual review of the account details and might take 3-4 days until completed.
+2. Once your IPP account is approved, login to [IPP](https://ipp.cbica.upenn.edu/) and then click on the application **FeTS 2021: Registration**, under the **MICCAI FeTS 2021** group.
+3. Fill in the requested details and press "Submit Job".
+4. Once your request is recorded, you will receive an email pointing to the "results" of your submitted job.
+You need to login to IPP, access the "Results.zip" file, in which you will find the file `REGISTRATION_STATUS.txt`.
+In this txt file you will find the links to download the FeTS 2021 data.
+The training data will include for each subject the 4 structural modalities, ground truth segmentation labels and accompanying text information relating to the source institution, whereas the validation data will include only the 4 modalities.

 ## Submission Process